lmaurits/BEASTling/docs/tutorial.rst

 that.
 The Command Prompt is far less flexible and user-friendly than other available shells, but sufficient for running beastling.

-If you are working under windows, you will need a working Python installation to run beastling, for which you will install `Anaconda`_ in the next section.
+If you are working under Windows, you will need a working Python installation to run beastling, for which you will install `Anaconda`_ in the next section.
 Anaconda gives you a Command Prompt set up to work more cleanly with its Python installation under the name Anaconda